What is Raclette Cheese? Cheesy German New Year’s Eve Tradition

 Raclette Cheese is a semi-hard cows milk cheese from the Alps.
 According to one of my kids (and my nose) it’s kind of a stinky cheese (not as stinky as some, but you will definitely smell it).
 When melted it goes all creamy and gooey.

-These days, I find Raclette Cheese in my local stores (usually as slices), but you can order slices or whole Raclette cheese online.
+These days, I find Raclette Cheese in my local stores (Sprouts and Trader Joes), but you can order slices or whole Raclette cheese online.

 Sure, the half wheel of Raclette cheese with a giant heating element is very impressive, it’s not practical for home use (mostly, because of storage).
 Thankfully, there are little table-top Raclette Grills that not only work like a dream, they are super fun!
 Who doesn’t love cooking their own meal at the table?